-The Annual General Meeting for St Benedicts (Tooting) Management Company Limited was held at 7.00 pm on Thursday 7th December 2017 in the Function Suite, St Boniface Church Hall, 185 Mitcham Road, Tooting, London SW17 9PG.
-St Nicholas and Trident Business Centre no longer take evening bookings.
+The Annual General Meeting for St Benedicts (Tooting) Management Company Limited was held at 7.00 pm on Thursday 15th November 2018 in St Nicholas Church Hall, Church Lane, Tooting, London SW17 9PP.

 Papers for the meeting were sent to shareholders (property owners) at least 14 days before the meeting as required by company law and links are provided below.